 On March 3, 2011, there was filed in the U.S. District Court for the Eastern District of California a putative class action styled Fraser v.
 Genesco Inc. On March 4, 2011, there was filed in the Superior Court of California for the County of San Francisco a putative class action styled Pabst v.
 Genesco Inc. et al. The Pabst action was removed to the U.S. District Court for the Northern District of California on April 1, 2011.
 Both complaints allege that the Company's retail stores in California violated the California Song-Beverly Credit Card Act of 1971 and other California law through customer information collection practices, and both seek civil penalties, damages, restitution, injunctive and declaratory relief, attorneys' fees, and other relief.
-The Company disputes the material allegations and has filed motions to dismiss and strike both complaints, and to consolidate the actions in the Northern District of California.
+The Company and plaintiffs' counsel have reached an agreement in principle to settle both actions, subject to documentation and court approval.
+The Company expects that the proposed settlement will not have a material effect on its financial condition or results of operations.